 The following information is intended as a general guide to help you understand the symptoms of mitochondrial disease and where to go for support and help.
 It is not intended as a substitute for your practitioner’s advice.

-For more in-depth information, please refer to the Medical Information section.
+For more in-depth information, please refer to the Health Professionals page.

 MAYBE IT'S MITO

 Information for Patients